XGBoost4J-Spark Tutorial

 Note

-Besides dumping the model to raw format, users are able to dump the model to be json or ubj format from version 1.7.0+.
+Besides dumping the model to raw format, users are able to dump the model to be json or ubj format.

 val xgbClassificationModelPath = "/tmp/xgbClassificationModel"